Allamoore Independent School District: History

-The one room schoolhouse was built circa 1910.
-In previous eras the school had two teachers and in later eras there was only one teacher who also did all administrative functions.
-Enrollment was determined by a fluctuating number of employees in area ranches.
-In portions of the 1950s and 1960s the district hired a teacher to be at the school, but there were no students to teach.
+The one-room schoolhouse was built circa 1910.
+In previous eras, the school had two teachers.
+In later eras, there was only one teacher who also did all administrative functions.
+Enrollment was determined by the fluctuating number of employees on ranches in the area.
+In portions of the 1950s and 1960s, the district hired a teacher to be at the school, but there were no students to teach.
 In 1988, Allamoore's total enrollment was eight students, which made it one of the smallest school districts in the state of Texas.
-In 1990 that figure was down to three, cousins of one another, with one of the students being the daughter of the teacher.
-By 1995 the student population was still three.
+In 1990, that figure was down to three, cousins of one another, with one of the students being the daughter of the teacher.
+By 1995, the student population was still three.

 On July 1, 1995, Allamoore ISD consolidated with the Culberson County Independent School District based in nearby Van Horn to form the Culberson County-Allamoore Independent School District.

 Operations

-In 1990 the teacher/administrator reported that lesson planning took a lot of work as the students were not of the same ages.
+In 1990, the teacher/administrator reported that lesson planning took a lot of work as the students were not of the same age.